Monogramm/taiga-contrib-ldap-auth-ext/README.md

 <!-- TODO: Explain this -->

 There are several more configurable options.
-See the (`taiga-back` configuration)[#taiga-back-configuration] section for more details.
+See the [`taiga-back` configuration](#taiga-back-configuration) section for more details.
 </details>

 #### `custom-back/Dockerfile`